func-godot/func_godot_plugin/README.md

 ## Features

 - Godot Scene Generation
-  - File support for Quake `map`, `wad`, and `lmp` palette formats
+  - Supports Quake `map` and Hammer `vmf`
-  - File support for Half-Life `wad` format
+  - Supports Quake WAD2, Half-Life WAD3, and `lmp` palette formats
   - Meshes from `map` brush geometry
-  - Materials and UVs from `map` texture definitions
+  - Materials and UVs from map texture definitions
   - Convex and concave collision shapes
 - Entity Definition Support
-  - Fully customizable entities that can be defined for TrenchBroom and generated in Godot
+  - Fully customizable entities that can be defined for map editors and generated in Godot
-  - Leverage the `map` format's classname and key value pair systems
+  - Leverage the map format's classname and key value pair systems
   - Define the visual and collision properties of brush entities on a per-classname basis
   - Retrieve easy to access mesh metadata for per face material information
   - Define point entities that can be generated from node class name and script or from packed scenes